 Knowledge Retention and Learning: Centralizes information generated, creating a constantly-expanding knowledge base of solutions for future problems, ensuring rapid problem solving.

-EDPR is just one example of how custom-built, enterprise technology solutions are enabling organizations to harness the power of big data, thus streamlining business processes, increasing business value and better serving customers.
+EDPR is just one example of how custom-built, enterprise technology solutions are enabling organizations to harness the power of big data.
+This therefore streamlines business processes.
+Finally increasing business value and better serving customers.

 In EDP’s case, the company enhanced it ability to strategically distribute wind energy across Europe, North America, and South America.